-The more you are prepared, the easier it will be to overcome adversity when, not if, it strikes (because it always does when shooting weddings).
-If you want a peek behind the scenes, take a look at how a wedding is shot from the photographer’s point of view.
+The more you are prepared, the easier it will be to overcome adversity when it strikes — because it always does when shooting weddings.
+(If you want a peek behind the scenes, take a look at how a wedding is shot from the photographer’s point of view.)

 Create a shot list and know it by heart

 No matter what your style of wedding photography is, the rule of thumb is that you will always have a set collection of shots that clients want: shots of the rings, a photo of the bride’s bouquet, a shot of the families, a shot with the respective wedding parties, and so on.